Enrollment and Attendance FAQs

 Does Colorado Preparatory Academy offer full-time or half-time kindergarten?

-Kindergarten is offered as half-time.
-Students study language arts, phonics, math, and may choose one elective: history, science, art, or music.
+Kindergarten is offered as full-time.
+Students study language arts, math, history, science, PE, and may choose one elective: history, science, art, or music.